k1nho/blog/content/posts/2025-12-12-the-homelab-series-k3s-and-cilium.md

 PORT=<YOUR-PORT>
 cilium install --set k8sServiceHost=${IP} \
 --set k8sServicePort=${PORT} \
---set kubeProxyReplacement=true
+--set kubeProxyReplacement=true \
+--set ipam.operator.clusterPoolIPv4PodCIDRList="10.42.0.0/16"
 ```

 > [!NOTE]
 > If we install Cilium by default, you will notice that Cilium sets `cluster-pool-ipv4-cidr: 10.0.0.0/8` as its default in the configuration.
-This is fine
-> since we are going to be replacing kube-proxy that means that cilium will allocate ips to our pods from that cidr.
-However, if you do not substitute kube-proxy you
+We will
-> will need to change this to be inline with the default **PodCIDR** of k3s which is `10.42.0.0/16`, if we do not do that then pods will get IPs outside of the
+> change this to be inline with the default **PodCIDR** of k3s which is `10.42.0.0/16`, if we do not do that then pods will get IPs outside of the
 > **PodCIDR** which will break cross-node pod communication with services failing.
-This can be achieved with the `ipam.operator.clusterPoolIPv4PodCIDRList="10.42.0.0/16"`, Learn more about [CIDR]().
+This can be achieved with the `ipam.operator.clusterPoolIPv4PodCIDRList="<your-podcidr>"`.
+Learn more about [CIDR]().

 Let's check our installation with the following command: